tlerksuthirat/lab_management/README.md

-# lab_management
+# Lab_management
-This repository was created with the aim of efficiently managing laboratory-related works.
+This repository was created to efficiently manage laboratory-related work.